ggulgulia/ign-plugin/tutorials/02_installation.md

 Ignition Plugin and several of its dependencies can be installed on macOS with [Homebrew](http://brew.sh/) using the [osrf/simulation tap](https://github.com/osrf/homebrew-simulation).
-Ignition Plugin version 1 requires macOS High Sierra (10.13) or later, while version 0 supports Sierra (10.12) or later.
+Ignition Plugin versions 1+ require macOS High Sierra (10.13) or later, while version 0 supports Sierra (10.12) or later.

 ## Binary Installation